-In GEN 502 Business Ethics, we will have the opportunity to think and discuss about various issues related to ethical decision making in business context.
-We will discuss unconscious biases inconsistent with conscious thoughts and ideals.
+In GEN 502 Business Ethics, we will have the opportunity to think about and discuss various unconscious biases inconsistent with conscious thoughts and ideals.
 In specific, we will explore issues of behavioral ethics, helping us understand the disparity between what we think we would do-decisions and behavior usually with higher ethical standard-and what we actually do-not so ethical decisions and behavior-when we face the ethical dilemma.
 Equipped with knowledge of behavioral ethics, you will then learn how to adopt tools inducing ethical decisions and your employees.
 In sum, the purpose of the course is not to tell you what ethical things you should do, but to help you close the gap between our own ethical standards and our not so ethical decisions and behavior.
-If time permits, we will also discuss issues related to how a leader can run an ethical business.